-In February 2021, the Company issued \$155.3 million aggregate principal amount of the 2026 Notes.
+In February 2021, the Company issued \$155.3 million aggregate principal amount of the 2026 Notes (including the Additional Notes, as defined below).
 The 2026 Notes are senior unsecured obligations of the Company.
 The 2026 Notes were issued pursuant to an Indenture, dated February 5, 2021 (the "Indenture"), between the Company and UMB Bank, National Association, as trustee.
 The Indenture includes customary covenants and sets forth certain events of default after which the 2026 Notes may be declared immediately due and payable and sets forth certain types of bankruptcy or insolvency events of default involving the Company after which the 2026 Notes become automatically due and payable.
+The Company granted the initial purchasers of the 2026 Notes

-As of January 13, 2023 ("Date of Noncompliance"), the Company was not in compliance with certain of the covenants in the Indenture as a result of the Company not timely filing its Form 10-K for the fiscal year ending September 30, 2022 ("Form 10-K") and this Form 10-Q for the quarter ending December 31, 2022 ("Q1 Form 10-Q") with the SEC.
+(collectively, the "Initial Purchasers") a 13-day option to purchase up to an additional \$20.25 million aggregate principal amount of the 2026 Notes (the "Additional Notes"), which was exercised in full.
+The 2026 Notes were purchased in a transaction that was completed on February 5, 2021.
+As of January 13, 2024 ("Date of Noncompliance"), the Company was not in compliance with certain of the covenants in the Indenture as a result of the Company not timely filing its Form 10-K for the fiscal year ended September 30, 2023 ("Form 10-K") with the SEC.
 As a result of not being in compliance, the 2026 Notes began to accrue additional special interest of 0.25% of the outstanding principal of the 2026 Notes for the 90 days after the Date of Noncompliance and 0.50% of the outstanding principal of the 2026 Notes for the 91st through 180th day after the Date of Noncompliance.
-The Company filed its Form 10-K with the SEC on July 31, 2023.
-As of August 25, 2023, the Company is not in compliance with certain of the covenants in the Indenture as a result of the Company not timely filing its Form 10-Qs for the quarters ending March 31, 2023 and June 30, 2023 with the SEC.
+The Company subsequently did not timely file its Form 10-Q for the quarter ended December 31, 2023 with the SEC.
+The Company filed its Form 10-K with the SEC on March 19, 2024.
+As of the filing of this Quarterly Report on Form 10-Q for the period ended December 31, 2023, the Company is in compliance with the covenants in the Indenture as all of its required annual and quarterly reports to date have been filed with the SEC.